 What is the difference between a tax-exclusive and tax-inclusive sales tax rate?

-It depends on whether the tax is a portion of the pretax or posttax price.
+It depends on whether the tax is reported relative to the pretax or post-tax price.

 Suppose a widget costs $100 before tax and is subject to a $30 sales tax.
 The tax-exclusive tax rate would be 30 percent, since the tax is 30 percent of the pretax selling price.
 The tax-inclusive rate would be about 23 percent, which is obtained by dividing the $30 tax by the total cost to the consumer ($100 + $30).
 Thus, the difference between the two definitions is whether or not the tax paid is included in the denominator when calculating the tax rate.